Tastes & Textiles: Sea Silk in Sardinia

 Il Gallo Bianco, Cagliari A family-run boutique hotel conveniently located in the centre of Cagliari three minutes from the station (with direct trains to the airport).
 ‘Gallo Bianco’ means white rooster which describes the tasteful modern decor.
 Immense rooftop terrace, good buffet breakfast, wifi in rooms, lift, friendly, efficient service. |

-Price 2023 & 2024 Per person as add-on to Wine to Dye For: 1200 Euros (minimum 6 people) Per person as stand-alone tour: 1375 Euros (minimum 6 people) Single supplement: none (single room included in fee) Deposit: €300 when you book Balance: due 8 weeks before course starts Claim your 5% loyalty discount if you've booked a small group tour with us before.
+Price Per person as add-on to Wine to Dye For: 1400 Euros (minimum 6 people) Per person as stand-alone tour: 1575 Euros (minimum 6 people) Single supplement: none (single room included in fee) Deposit: €300 when you book Balance: due 8 weeks before course starts Claim your 5% loyalty discount if you've booked a small group tour with us before.
 Includes Friendly knowledgeable English-speaking guide throughout your stay 5 nights welcoming, relaxing accommodation, en suite bathrooms Local ground transportation for 5 days.
 Daily continental breakfast, 4 lunches, 5 dinners Guided visits and workshops with artisans, entrance fees Does not include Airfares Travel and cancellation insurance (compulsory) Wine and drinks other than those served with meals, additional meals Personal expenses Meeting point If you're on the Wine to Dye For tour: We travel as a group at the end of the tour.
 I will advise you which flight to book from Pisa Airport to Elmas Cagliari.
-In 2023 it will probably be a Ryanair flight at 10.55 am and will cost around 50 EUR one way.
 The flight takes 1 hour 10 minutes.
 If you're arriving separately: There are also flights to Cagliari from other Italian and European cities.
 You should arrive at Elmas Cagliari airport by noon on the first day of the tour.
 Departure point Departure point is Il Gallo Bianco hotel, Cagliari where we stay on Monday night.
 It is a five-minute walk from the station with frequent trains to the airport.
 The journey takes 12 minutes by train (€1.30).
 Or the hotel will book you a taxi which takes 15 minutes (€30–35).
+More detailed information about planning your travel here.
 Diet Most dietary requirements can be accommodated as long as you tell us in advance.
 There is a space on the Booking Form for this information.
 Please bear in mind that the tour focuses on the art of choosing, cooking and eating good food.
 If your diet is very restricted, you may not get full enjoyment from it.
 As part of our contribution to the environment, we ask you not to drink bottled water on our tours, and we give you a water bottle in return for your commitment.
 All Italian tap water is safe to drink unless it is marked 'non potabile'.
 In practice, this means that at a few restaurants, you will not be able to have sparkling water.
 If you cannot do without sparkling water every day, you will be responsible for your own water needs.
 Physical fitness There will be a lot of walking on this tour, but most of it is easy on level ground.
 In Sant'Antioco there are some steep streets.
 Dress Informal.
 Jeans or smart trousers are acceptable everywhere.
 Weather in September Weather is no longer average, but here’s what the statistics say: 16–28˚C / 61–82˚F, rainfall 38 mm / 1.5 in The itinerary is subject to change if necessary due to weather or agricultural conditions or other events outside our control.
-To request a booking form email info@sapori-e-saperi.com |
+To request a booking form email [email protected] |

 My first trip to Italy with Erica and Sapori e Saperi was more than I hoped for.
 Besides seeing many of the local sites, we managed to go a little deeper than the average tour by spending time with local families and crafts people and enjoying their hospitality.
 Especially enjoyable was sharing meals and wine tastings with them along with fun conversations.
 Because Erica keeps her tours small, you also get a chance to make friends with your fellow travelers.
 I want to come back to Italy and I want to do it with Erica and Sapori e Saperi.